arnorhs/herewego/README.md

 - add some animations or some visual indication that you're hitting an enemy
 - Come up with game mechanics that make the game really unique and fun (jk)
 - maybe use something else than drawings for each of the characters?
+- Make player movement be more flexible.. possibly able to move at an angle

 ### Features to add one day, probably by somebody smarter than me
 - Make the lighting better, smarter - right now it's barely enough to make